k-horton/vernierFrontEndChallenge/README.md

 # Front End Development Challenge

-A sample web application developed for Vernier
+A sample web application developed for Vernier that pulls sets of data from a provided API and displays them on a graph.

 ## Setup

-Install dependencies:
+To set up the application, first install dependencies:

 ```bash
 npm i
 ```
-To launch the web application using modern-web.dev's [@web/dev-server](https://www.npmjs.com/package/@web/dev-server), run the command
+To launch, run the command:

 ```bash
 npm run serve
 ```
-The application can be found at `http://localhost:8000`.
+The application can then be found running at `http://localhost:8000`.

 ## Architecture